asamerh4/ansible-mesos/README.md

 - OTC Access keys with read/write permissions for S3
 user-access keys consist of `access_key_id` and  `secret_access_key` and must be generated within the OTC web-console.
 It's recommanded to generate a seperate user with read/write permissions to OBS (S3)
 - OTC-static conf needed:
-    - existing ssh-key
-       - ansible expects ssh-key under ~/mesos130.pem -> change this in `scripts/otc_deploy.py`
-    - existing VPC (VPC-ID)
+    - existing ssh-key, linked to existing OTC key-pair
-       - default settings
     - OTC Machine-Image (Image-ID)
        - centos7.2-docker1.17-mesos1.4.0-jenkins2.79-alluxio1.6-https
        - centos7.2 with docker engine 1.17, mesos 1.4.0, alluxio 1.6 jenkins 2.7, awscli, nginx (public readonly sites via ssl), no firewalld, no selinux, some network tweaks, iptables service, ip forwarding, all mentioned core services are disabled by default
-       - shared with public `on request`
+       - shared with you within OTC `on request`